onkelbeh/HomeAssistantRepository/README.md

   * Sonoff RF Bridge with remote Swiches
   * Sonoff Touch
-  * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because i have no good implementation of an energy monitor in ESPHome.
+  * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because I have no good implementation of an energy monitor in ESPHome.
 * Experimenting with Shelly Devices
 * Some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
 * Yamaha RXV (4 devices)